dhellmann/pymotw-3/source/operator/index.rst

 functions for simple expressions.
 Sometimes, these can be implemented as :command:`lambda` functions, but for some operations new functions are not needed at all.
-The :mod:`operator` module defines functions that correspond to built-in operations for arithmetic and comparison.
+The :mod:`operator` module defines functions that correspond to built-in operations for arithmetic, comparison, and other operations corresponding to standard object APIs.

 Logical Operations
 ==================